dialex/start-testing/docs/concepts/purpose.md

 # Testing's purpose

+>  **tl;dr** SUMMARY_HERE

 ## Theory

+Are you looking for the official definition of testing?
+You won't like it.
+Fine, here it is:

+> The process consisting of all lifecycle activities, both static and dynamic, concerned with planning, preparation and evaluation of software products and related work products to determine that they satisfy specified requirements, to demonstrate that they are fit for purpose and to detect defects.
+>
+> — International Software Testing Qualifications Board (ISTQB)

+You just read 43 words in a single sentence.
+[Hemingway](http://www.hemingwayapp.com/) hates it and your brain hates it too.
+Instead, let's focus on **what is the purpose of testing** — why we need it and what it is.
+From there, we can think about the [responsabilities of a tester](/concepts/responsabilities).

+### Why we need testing

+### What testing is

 > Testing is identifying the subtleties and extremities where the system can be used.
 >